prominence-eosc/docs-eosc/source/using-the-api.rst

 Using the API
 =============

-PROMINENCE uses a RESTful API using data formatted in JSON.
+PROMINENCE uses a RESTful API with data formatted in JSON.
 A HTTP POST request is used to submit jobs while HTTP GET requests are used to check the status of jobs or retrieve information about jobs.
 A HTTP DELETE request is used to delete jobs.

 An access token must be provided with each request in the **Authorization** header: